0xTan1319/Bundler-Solana/README.md

 - **Secure Keypairs:** Keep your keypairs secure and ensure they are correctly configured in the `.env` file.
 - **Spam Wisely:** When spamming functions, monitor the transactions to avoid unnecessary SOL expenditure.

-## Additional Resources

-For more detailed instructions and updates, visit our Discord at https://discord.gg/solana-scripts .
-Here you will find comprehensive documentation and community support for any issues you encounter.

 ### Conclusion

-The Solana Raydium Bundler is a robust tool for managing multiple transactions on the Solana blockchain.
-By following the setup and script functions outlined above, you can efficiently handle buying and selling operations with ease.
-Join our community on Discord and take advantage of this powerful open-source solution.

 Optimize your Solana transactions today with the Solana Raydium Bundler!

-For more information, join our discord at [Discord](https://discord.gg/solana-scripts)